Where can Americans travel right now?

 St. Barts is a beautiful French-speaking Caribbean island with stunning ocean views and white-sand beaches.
-Visitors will need to provide a negative Covid-19 test within 72 hours of departure.
+Visitors will need to provide a negative COVID-19 test within 72 hours of departure.
 They may also be tested (at cost) at the airport upon arrival and wait in quarantine for 24 hours for test results.
 Children 10 and under are exempt.
 On the island you can expect social distancing and mask-wearing.
 For visitors staying on the island for more than seven days, a second test will be required during their stay.
 Those staying longer than a week will need to pay about $150 for an additional test on their eighth day.

 The soothing waves and warm beaches entice visitors to this eastern Caribbean island.
 From ziplining through rainforests, to soaking in the volcanic mud baths, to indulging in authentic island food, Saint Lucia is a luxurious vacation destination.
 U.S. Visitors are once again allowed to travel here.
 However, they must show proof of a negative COVID-19 test done within seven days of travel and must complete a pre-arrival registration form.
 They must also indicate which COVID-19 certified hotel they will be staying in.
 All passengers will be screened at the airport.
 Hotel guests traveling from outside the designated travel bubble are required to remain on property for the duration of their stay except to transfer to another COVID-19 certified property to continue their stay, or participate in excursions arranged by the hotel.
 Guests may not leave the property by vehicle or on foot during their stay.
 After 14 days, visitors may leave the resort.

 Turks and Caicos